- About Us

 - Post-Acute Care

 - Risk-Bearing Organizations & Health Plans

 - Contact Us

-The exponential growth in physician and advanced practice provider employment coupled with the growth in reimbursement tied to cost, quality and access have heightened the importance of medical group strategy.
+The importance of medical group strategy has increased due to growth in physician and advanced practice provider employment coupled with the growth in reimbursement tied to cost, quality and access.
 However, many organizations are continuing to experience underperformance across several domains (cost, growth, access, etc.), and attempts to improve performance have stalled or been met with significant resistance.
 In most cases the definition of performance is too narrow to identify the actionable strategies necessary for improvement.